 What are the two main agents of erosion in nature?
+Wind and water.

 How can something as gentle as the wind erode rock?
+Dust carried in the wind scrapes off and carries away pieces of rock.

 Let's say a cube of rock is removed from its source rock.
 Draw what changes would happen to the cubic piece of rock as it is carried away along the course of a river.
 What would the rock look like?